Application Period Now Open for $500 Million Clean School Bus Rebate Program

 - Scrap, sell, or donate a 2011 or newer internal combustion engine buses.

-- Have a gross vehicle weight of 10,001 lbs or more
+- Have a gross vehicle weight rating of 10,001 lbs. or more.

-- Be operational at time of application submission
+- Be fully operational at time of application submission.

-- Have provided bus service to a public school district at least 3 days/week on average in the 2021-22 school year (COVID-related periods of closure excluded)
+- Have provided bus service to the public school district listed on the application at least 3 days/week on average in the 2022/2023 school year, excluding emergency-related closures.

-- Applicants can request funding for up to 25 buses
+- Applicants can request funding for replacing up to 25 buses.

-- All applicants meeting the eligibility listed above may apply.
-Some school districts can receive higher levels of funding.
-Under the Bipartisan Infrastructure Law, the priority school districts eligible for higher funding levels are high-need school districts/low-income areas; Tribal schools; and rural areas.
-The EPA has a list of priority school districts on the Rebate program page.
+- All applicants meeting the eligibility listed above may apply, but some school districts can receive higher levels of funding.
+Under the Bipartisan Infrastructure Law, the priority school districts eligible for higher funding levels are high-need school districts; Rural school districts; and Bureau of Indian Affairs-funded school districts.
+The EPA has a list of priority school districts available.

 Maximum Funding Amount per Replacement Bus

 |School District Prioritization Status